MikeBusuttil/bloodtypes/README.md

 # bloodtypes

-Visualization for the prevalance and compatibility of blood types
+Visualization for the prevalence and compatibility of blood types

 ## source